 Marvel Liquid Macro Top Coat - 4 Oz.
 REFILL

-THIS PRODUCT QUANTITY AVAILABLE TO U.S. DESTINATIONS ONLY!
+THIS PRODUCT QUANTITY AVAILABLE TO U.S. GROUND DESTINATIONS ONLY!

 An intensifying liquid macro effects crystal clear nail varnish that offers the most sought for benefits available on the market today.
 Beating all other top coats "hands down", Marvel offers an incredible ultra gloss finish, without yellowing or shrinkage, dries in literally seconds, is chip resistant and stays glossy for weeks!
 Now comes in the all new SuperChic signature square bottle!
 BUY NOW